 It seems peculiar for a dog bred in a snowy, wet climate to dislike water, but there is a good reason behind the avoidance.

 Dogs like Labrador Retrievers were bred to work in water; they are strong swimmers and often have a natural affinity for water.
-However, the Siberian husky was bred to be a land dog in a climate where spending any amount of time in the water meant sure death.
+However, the Siberian husky was born to be a land dog in a climate where spending time in the water meant sure death.

-In fact, even in warmer climates where sled dog teams run regularly, dogs and sled masters have been known to fall through weakened ice and develop hypothermia and/or drown.
+Even in warmer climates where sled dog teams run regularly, dogs and sled masters have been known to fall through weakened ice, develop hypothermia, and drown.
 With sea temperatures in Siberia averaging a chilly twenty-eight degrees Fahrenheit, any bodily contact with the water means a significant risk of moderate to severe hypothermia.

-The Chukchi people made sure to keep their dogs away from the water, but this lifesaving move also meant that huskies never became strong swimmers.
+The Chukchi people kept their dogs away from the water, but this lifesaving move also meant that huskies never became strong swimmers.
 This weakness seems to have stuck with the breed over the generations.

 Can Huskies Swim?

 Some huskies can swim, but their swimming ability depends strongly on their previous experience.
-If a puppy learns to swim at a young age, they can become a strong swimmer, but if they do not see water and don’t swim regularly, they often have trouble finding their “sea legs.”
+If a puppy learns to swim at a young age, it can become a strong swimmer, but if they do not see water and don’t swim regularly, they often have trouble finding its “sea legs.”

 Do Huskies Dislike All Water?